iron-cage/sdk/docs/research/inference_providers.md

  - Together AI (Only [web UI](https://docs.together.ai/docs/together-and-llamarank#1-get-your-together-api-key))
  - Replicate (Only [web UI](https://replicate.com/docs/reference/http))

-**Final Outcome:** Cloud providers have their own RESTful API and CLI for service control that includes AI service, but setup needs extensive authorization procedure (e. g.
-Google Sign In).
+**Final Outcome:** Cloud providers have their own RESTful API and CLI for service control that includes AI service.
 Other popular services rely on web UI for token setup and control. xAI grok supports programmatic key management which is useful in automatic key rotation, although it is needed to create a management key first.

 ## Hard Limit availability (Billing limit)